MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/access-wallet-keystore-file.md

 5. Enter the password used to encrypt the file when the wallet was made.
 6. Click "Unlock" and your wallet will show up.
 7. Find your account address, next to a colorful, circular icon.
 This icon visually represents your address.
    * If you printed out your wallet, check to be sure the circles match.
-They should be the same colors, and shapes.
+They should be the same colors and shapes.
 Otherwise, something went wrong and you should start over.

-### Side Notes
+### Side Note
 You can share your public wallet address with others so they can send you Ethereum or ERC-20 tokens.
 Your account will not be compromised, just make sure to send them your PUBLIC wallet address and not your private key.

-**TIP**: If you are planning on holding a large amount of ETH to any wallet, we recommend that you first send a small amount to test first before depositing a large amount.
+**TIP**: If you are planning on sending a large amount of ETH to any wallet, we recommend that you first send a small amount to test first before depositing a large amount.

 You only need your address in order to see your balance. **Do not** enter your private key anywhere if you just want to check the balance or see incoming and outgoing transactions.